-Making the move to a smaller home means some downsizing is in order.The tips below will help you decide what’s worth making room for in your new home.
+Making the move to a smaller home means some downsizing is in order and calling denver co moving services for the actual move.The tips below will help you decide what’s worth making room for in your new home.

 Tip #1 – Have the measurements of the new home handy.
 This will help you figure out how much of your stuff will actually fit in the new, smaller space.